Rubik Tables and Object Rearrangement: Application to Stack Rearrangement

-We note that Proposition~\ref{p:rubik-table} and Corollary~\ref{c:d-le-sqrtn} apply to \lsr as well, i.e., without changing the routine, it is possible to permute $n^2$ different items on a Rubik table or $n^2K$ different items on a fat Rubik table.

-Another consequence of Proposition~\ref{p:fat-rubik-table} is that, if we allow $b = \sqrt{n}$ empty buffer stacks (instead of a single buffer stack) of depth $d$ each, \usr with arbitrary $n$ and $d$ can be solved using $O(nd)$ steps.
-This is true because a fat column permutation can be readily executed in $O(\sqrt{n}d)$ steps using $\sqrt{n}$ buffer stacks.
+Another consequence of Theorem~\ref{t:fat-rt} is that, if we allow $b = \lceil \sqrt{n} \rceil$ empty buffer stacks (instead of a single buffer stack) of depth $d$ each, \usr with arbitrary $n$ and $d$ can be solved using $O(nd)$ pop-pushes.
+This is true because a constrained (items are distinguishable by types but do not have individual labels) fat column permutation can be readily executed in $2\sqrt{n}d$ pop-pushes using $\lceil \sqrt{n} \rceil$ buffer stacks.